-On the cultural side, some buyers prefer to rely on ink signatures on paper, even though esignatures are permitted by law.
+On the cultural side, some buyers prefer to rely on ink signatures on paper, even though e-signatures are permitted by law.
 To some extent, businesspeople may be waiting to see if some of the regulations that may be made under the Law on Electronic Signatures and other new related statutes are workable for them.
 At present, the public key infrastructure contemplated by that law does not exist.

-It will be noted that the Law on Electronic Signatures provides for digital signatures and signing data to be uploaded onto Mongolian citizens' identity cards, which then can be used to sign electronically.
-A significant proportion of the urban population has taken advantage of this offer.
-However, most of the communications signed by these easily-obtained digital signatures are between citizens and public agencies.
-Very few if any are for private transactions.
+It will be noted that the Law on Electronic Signatures provides for digital signatures and signing data to be uploaded onto Mongolian citizens' identity cards, which then can be used to sign electronically.88 A significant proportion of the urban population has taken advantage of this offer.